-Killer whales, Orcinus orca, occur in all oceans of the world (Dahlheim and Heynig, in press).
-Population estimates, based on photo-identification studies, are available for three North Pacific regions, Washington State, inland waterways of British Columbia, and Prince William Sound (Balcomb et al. 1982; Bigg 1982; Bigg et al. 1987; Leatherwood et al. 1984, 1990; Matkin et al. 1987).
-Counts for Prince William Sound include 11 resident pods (representing 245 whales) and eight transient pods (representing 52 whales) totalling 297 whales (Heise et al. The purpose of this study was to determine the possible 1991). impact of the Exxon Valdez oil spill (EVOS) on killer whales in Prince William Sound (PWS) since on four separate occasions, five different killer whale pods were observed swimming directly through oil.
+Killer whales, Orcinus orca, occur in all oceans of the world (Dahlheim and Heyning, in press).
+Population estimates, based on photo-identification studies, are available for three North Pacific regions: Washington State, inland waterways of British Columbia, and Prince William Sound (Bigg et al. 1987, 1990; Leatherwood et al. 1984, 1990).
+Counts for Prince William Sound include 11 resident pods (representing 245 whales) and eight transient pods (representing 52 whales) totalling 297 whales (Heise et al. 1991).
+The purpose of this study was to determine the possible impact of the Exxon Valdez oil spill on killer whales in Prince William Sound (PWS) since on four separate occasions, six different killer whale pods were observed swimming directly through oil.
 There were no apparent attempts made by the whales to avoid the oil.
 We determined impact by obtaining photographs of individual killer whales in Prince William Sound from mid May to September 1989, 1990 and 1991.
-These photographs were compared to an existing photographic database from 1984 to 1988 (Heise et al 1991; Matkin unpub. data) to determine if changes occurred in whale abundance, seasonal distribution, birth and mortality rates, and continuity of habitat usage.
-Results of the research allowed determination of the loss (reduction in numbers; change in vital rates) to killer whale populations or extent of injury (displacement) resulting from the EVOS.
+These photographs were compared to an existing photographic database from 1984 to 1988 (Ellis 1984; Heise et al. 1991) to determine if changes occurred in whale abundance, seasonal distribution, birth and mortality rates, and continuity of habitat usage.
+Results of the research allowed determination of the loss (reduction in numbers; change in vital rates) to killer whale populations or extent of injury (displacement) resulting from the spill.